Teycir/Mcpwn/README.md

 **Recommendation:** Use Mcpwn for automated baseline scanning and CI/CD integration, but complement with manual security review for comprehensive coverage.
 Automated tools find known patterns; human analysis finds logic flaws.

+## FAQ

+**Q: How long does a typical scan take?**
+A: Quick mode (`--quick --rce-only`) takes ~5 seconds.
+Full scan takes 30-60 seconds depending on server complexity.

+**Q: Will this crash my MCP server?**
+A: Use `--safe-mode` to skip destructive tests (protocol fuzzing, subscription flood).
+Tool injection and path traversal tests are non-destructive.

+**Q: Does this work with any MCP server?**
+A: Yes, any server implementing the Model Context Protocol (2024-11-05 spec).
+Works with Python, TypeScript, Go implementations.

+**Q: How do I integrate this into CI/CD?**
+A: Use `--output-sarif report.sarif` to generate SARIF format compatible with GitHub Security, GitLab, and other platforms.

+**Q: What's the difference between --quick and --rce-only?**
+A: `--quick` reduces timeout to 5s and stops on first finding. `--rce-only` skips non-RCE tests (path traversal, prompt injection, etc).
+Combine both for fastest scan.

+**Q: Can I test my own MCP server?**
+A: Yes!
+Point Mcpwn at your server command: `python mcpwn.py python3 my_server.py` or `python mcpwn.py node server.js`

+**Q: What if I get false positives?**
+A: Check the detection patterns in the JSON report.
+Path traversal requires 2+ markers.
+Adjust `LEAK_MARKERS` in `tests/resource_traversal.py` if needed.

+**Q: Does this require root/admin privileges?**
+A: No, runs with normal user privileges.
+Only needs permission to execute the MCP server command.

+**Q: How does semantic detection work?**
+A: Instead of looking for crashes, Mcpwn analyzes response content for patterns like `uid=1000`, `root:x:0:0`, `-----BEGIN PRIVATE KEY`, timing deviations, etc.

+**Q: Can I use this with AI assistants?**
+A: Yes!
+Generate JSON output (`--output-json findings.json`) and feed it to AI for deeper analysis.
+The structured format helps AI understand vulnerabilities in context.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.